 Rugged Trail Runners

 A shoe that you can run in while doubling as a hiker is one of the most protective.
 If you decide to go off-trail, this is the best category.
-In addition to all the features of a rugged trail shoe it offers better durability and water protection.
+In addition to all the features of a rugged trail shoe, it offers better durability and water protection.
 Some have added gore-tex inserts to increase waterproofing, in addition to polyurethane foams (instead of EVA foam) that is firmer and more durable.
-In addition, you will find better torsional rigidity that keeps the shoe from twisting in wacky ways on the trail.
+You will also find better torsional rigidity that keeps the shoe from twisting in wacky ways on the trail.
 This type of shoe is best for those looking for the best when it comes to protection.